Or, read this teaser description first, (it's from the book's back cover / jacket flap) and get a taste:

 Two years together, and she dropped him like a forgettable one-night stand.

 He had no idea how long she’d been planning on dumping him.
 From the beginning?
-She did it so blithely he knew he’d meant little to her for a while.
+She did it so blithely that he knew he’d meant little to her for a while.

 Galvanized by his remembered pain, humiliation, and simmering fury, Miguel stepped outside to wait.
 A moment later, she joined him from the nearest bay, her lips slicked with pinkish gloss.
 He wondered if she still favored the strawberry-flavored stuff.
 He used to love nibbling it off her mouth.
 And seeing the pink stain of it ringing his cock.